Just what are the purposes of a budget?

 - include a category for retirement savings and automate contributions into a separate investment account

 - increase your contributions periodically, as your income increases or expenses decrease

-#13 A budget prepares you for retirement living
+#13 A budget builds the self-discipline required for retirement living

 Unless you want or need to continue working into your later years, retirement living will be funded with your savings, social security, and possibly pensions.
-You may also receive additional potential income, such as a life insurance payout or an inheritance.
+You may also receive other income, such as a life insurance payout or an inheritance.